-Caution The following procedure uninstalls NetBackup, any add-on products, and associated databases that are installed on this machine, including VERITAS Storage Migrator.
-VERITAS recommends that you save the data that you require and uninstall any add-on products before you uninstall NetBackup.
+Caution The following procedure will uninstall any NetBackup Add-on products installed on this machine.
+For example, this procedure will de-install your VERITAS Storage Migrator product including any associated database information.
+VERITAS recommends that you save the data that you require and uninstall any add-on product before you uninstall NetBackup.